 7. Once you’re done you can throw it away.

 I find this very hard.
-I was in a workshop once where I had to generate a lot of ideas on index cards.
+I was in a workshop once where I had to generate many ideas and write them on index cards.
 We then had to separate them into two equal piles, the one being the “better” ideas we would continue to work with and the “not as good” ideas that we would no longer pursue.
 To drive this priority home, the instructor asked us to tear the index cards with the”less good ideas” into small pieces.
-I found the prospect of this to be so painful that I slipped the bad ideas into my pocket without tearing them up.
-But I suppose if you cannot let go of some of your ideas, you cannot make progress on the better ones.
+The thought of tearing up the “less good ideas” was so painful that I slipped the bad ideas into my pocket without tearing them up.
+I suppose if I cannot let go of some of my ideas, preferably the lower quality ones, I can’t make progress on the better ones.
+I still hang onto most of them because they can “return from the dead” as I learn more.

 8. Laugh at perfection.
 It’s boring and keeps you from being done.

-Where to draw the line between perfection and excellence is a hard question.
-Many days I find it difficult to separate the inadequate from the barely good enough.
-It’s often the case in a startup that you have to pick the “best bad plan” and move forward.
+Where to draw the line between perfection and excellence is a tricky question.
+I often struggle to separate the inadequate from the barely good enough.
+In a startup, you must pick the “best bad plan” and move forward.

 9. People without dirty hands are wrong.
 Doing something makes you right.

 This is another tricky one: in the end, you must take action.
-But sometimes a conversation with people whose hands are not currently dirty but who have done it before can allow you to start from a better point.
-Or at least with a better understanding of the constraints and challenges you are facing without having to stumble onto them directly.
-Even if those people are now dead, they may have written down their experiences, so that your research time is like sharpening your saw before you start to cut down the tree.
+But sometimes, a conversation with people whose hands are not currently dirty but who have done it before can allow you to make a better start.
+Or at least with a better understanding of the constraints and challenges you face without stumbling onto them directly.
+You can even consult the dead–if they’ve written down their experiences and insights.
+Effective research can be like time spent sharpening your saw before cutting down the tree.

 “A month in the laboratory can often save an hour in the library.”